 tree-sitter build

-command compiles your parser into a dynamically-loadable library,
+The build command compiles your parser into a dynamically-loadable library,

-either as a shared object (.so
+either as a shared object (.so, .dylib, or .dll) or as a Wasm module.

 tree-sitter build [OPTIONS] [PATH] # Aliases: b

-You can change the compiler executable via the CC
+You can change the compiler executable via the CC environment variable and add extra flags via CFLAGS.

-For macOS or iOS, you can set MACOSX_DEPLOYMENT_TARGET
+For macOS or iOS, you can set MACOSX_DEPLOYMENT_TARGET or IPHONEOS_DEPLOYMENT_TARGET respectively to define the

 minimum supported version.